EvanBurnette/ToggleDarkModeAHK/README.md

 Can't remember the shortcut?
 No problem.
 Just double click the LightMode.ahk or DarkMode.ahk files as needed!

 ## Hacker Installation
-To add ToggleDarkMode.AHK to startup [follow this guide from the AHK FAQ](https://www.autohotkey.com/docs/FAQ.htm#Startup)
+To add ToggleDarkMode.AHK to startup [follow this guide from the AutoHotKey FAQ](https://www.autohotkey.com/docs/FAQ.htm#Startup)